Refactor pytest fixtures

 field: name

-Pytest functions are fairly straghtforward to detect, as they always start with test_
+Pytest functions are fairly straightforward to detect, as they always start with test_ by convention.

 The next utils builds onto those two to incrementally: